#TimesUp: Ivanka Says She Cares About Sexual Harassment — Now It's Time For Her To Prove It

 So what could she do to show her commitment to #TimesUp?
 She may never denounce her father, but she could say, "These allegations are serious and we take them seriously."

-She could, and should, throw her weight behind Time's Up, the legal defense fund launched by celebrities including Reese Witherspoon, Shonda Rhimes, and America Ferrera to help survivors of sexual assault and harassment across all industries challenge their attackers.
+She could, and should, throw her weight behind Time's Up, the legal defence fund launched by celebrities including Reese Witherspoon, Shonda Rhimes, and America Ferrera to help survivors of sexual assault and harassment across all industries challenge their attackers.
 An easy way to get started would be to donate a substantial sum.
-(We checked the organization's GoFundMe page and haven't found an entry from Ivanka.)
+(We checked the organisation's GoFundMe page and haven't found an entry from Ivanka.)

 But why stop at money?
 If Ivanka wanted to make appearances to speak on behalf of the women who are harassed and silenced every day, she has the public recognition to do so in spades.
 Her team could approach Witherspoon or Rhimes or Ferrera — maybe even Oprah, whom her dad adores — to work on a project together.
 That would arguably get Ivanka closer to where she wants to be: in the public eye as a role model praised for empowering women.